 The way in which children use nominal references for objects provides an interesting comparison with the use of nominal reference to refer to characters.
 For the stories which have been used in experiments 2 and 3, an object, although having a specific identity within the class of objects to which it belongs (e.g. a blue tin), does not have an identifiable thematic status (e.g. main or peripheral).
 This is contrary to the identity of the characters in the stories, where there is a main character and one or two peripheral characters.
 For the narrating child in the current experiment, an object is either a referent which has been previously established or one which must be introduced.
 Therefore the child does not need to use referential strategies to mark the status of the object linguistically.
-The referential forms which are used are those which will provide the listener with the most relevant information about the object.
+The referential forms which are used are those which will provide the listener with the most relevant information about the object in order to allow the listener to be able to internally represent that object.
 This will enable the listener to identify that object in relation to previous or subsequent references to objects in the narration.